OpenNews/srccon/TROUBLESHOOTING.md

 Before promoting staging to production, you can compare the deployed sites:

-- Run `bundle exec rake test:compare_deployed_sites` to crawl both staging and production
+- Run `bundle exec rake review:compare_deployed_sites` to crawl both staging and production
 - Reviews all pages for content differences
 - Highlights significant changes (>10% size difference)
 - Helps catch unintended content changes before they go live